Vaira Vīķe-Freiberga: Professional life

-From 1965 to 1998 Vaira Vīķe-Freiberga pursued a professorial career at the Department of Psychology of the French-speaking University of Montreal, where she taught psychopharmacology, psycholinguistics, scientific theories, experimental methods, language and cognitive processes.
+From 1965 to 1998, Vīķe-Freiberga pursued a professorial career at the Department of Psychology of the French-speaking University of Montreal, where she taught psychopharmacology, psycholinguistics, scientific theories, experimental methods, language and cognitive processes.
 Her experimental research focused on memory processes and language, and the influence of drugs on cognitive processes.
 At the same time she did scholarly research on semiotics, poetics and the structural analysis of computer-accessible texts from an oral tradition—the tradition of Latvian folksongs.
-During this period she authored ten books and about 160 articles, essays or book chapters and has given over 250 speeches, allocutions and scientific communications in English, French or Latvian, and gave numerous radio, TV and press interviews in various languages.
+During this period she authored ten books and about 160 articles, essays, and book chapters; gave over 250 speeches, allocutions, and scientific communications in English, French, and Latvian; and gave numerous radio, TV, and press interviews in various languages.

-During that period Dr. Vīķe-Freiberga held prominent positions in national and international scientific and scholarly organizations, as well as in a number of Canadian governmental, institutional, academic and interdisciplinary committees, where she acquired extensive administrative experience.
+During that period Vīķe-Freiberga held prominent positions in national and international scientific and scholarly organizations, as well as in a number of Canadian governmental, institutional, academic and interdisciplinary committees, where she acquired extensive administrative experience.
 She is the recipient of many medals, prizes and honours for distinguished work in the humanities and social sciences.

-In June 1998 she was elected Professor emerita at the University of Montreal and returned to her native land, Latvia, after a 54-year absence.
-On 19 October the Prime Minister named her Director of the newly founded Latvian Institute.
+In June 1998 she was elected professor emerita at the University of Montreal and returned to her native land, Latvia, after a 54-year absence.
+On 19 October, the prime minister named her director of the newly founded Latvian Institute.